 Is Mary Magdalene in the painting, perhaps as John, with his feminine appearance?
 Probably not -- unless da Vinci were trying to express a particular message, it would not make sense to leave John out of the painting while depicting the rest of Jesus’ disciples.
 Second, scholars widely agree that da Vinci accurately represented John, at least by the standards of the 15th century.
 Art from da Vinci’s era often displays John with long hair and feminine features.

 A copy of da Vinci’s painting was created in the 16th century.
 Conceivably that painting could be used to further test Pesci’s theory, but by the time the reproduction was made, the original version of “The Last Supper” had already experienced some flaking and degradation.
 The Tonglero Abbey copy is just that -- a copy that may differ in subtle but important respects.
 After all, there was only one da Vinci.

-For more information about hidden messages in the "Last Supper," "The Da Vinci Code" and other related topics, please check out the links on the next page.
+For more information about hidden messages in the "Last Supper," "The Da Vinci Code" and other related topics, please check out the links below.

 More Great Links

 - "All-Time Worldwide Box Office."
 IMDb.
 July 29, 2007.http://www.imdb.com/boxoffice/alltimegross?region=world-wide